 HorseWorld faces £20,000 winter feed gap after year of extreme weather

-HorseWorld is asking for public support after an exceptionally challenging year of weather has dramatically increased the cost of feeding more than 100 rescued horses and ponies in its care at a time when many people are finishing work ready for the Christmas season.
+We are asking for public support after an exceptionally challenging year of weather has dramatically increased the cost of feeding more than 100 rescued horses and ponies in our care.

-The charity has been rescuing and rehabilitating horses for over 70 years, says a combination of prolonged heavy rainfall followed by extended dry spells left its 180 acre site with almost no grass available for grazing.
-As a result, the charity was forced to begin feeding hay far earlier than usual, a situation typically only seen in mid-winter.
+The combination of prolonged heavy rainfall followed by extended dry spells left our 180 acre site with almost no grass available for grazing.
+As a result, we were forced to begin feeding hay far earlier than usual, a situation typically only seen in mid-winter.

-By early autumn, HorseWorld was feeding more than 500kg of hay every day to maintain the health of its animals, adding unexpected pressure to its winter budget.
+By early autumn, we were feeding more than 500kg of hay every day to maintain the health of our animals, adding unexpected pressure to our winter budget.

 HorseWorld grooms loading up hay to take to the fields.